Parenting & Forgiveness

-Four Steps to Forgiveness imageWhen it comes to issues around parenting even a little bit of forgiveness goes a long way.
-Ideally as parents, we teach our children how to regulate and express their emotions in healthy and constructive ways.
-We want to do this in order for them to become healthy and well-adjusted adults able to have resilience and competence in dealing with the challenges of life.
+In fact, when it comes to issues around parenting even a little bit of forgiveness goes a long way.
+For one thing ideally as parents, we teach our children how to regulate and express their emotions in ways which are healthy and constructive.
+We want to do this in order for them to eventually become healthy and well-adjusted adults able to have resilience and competence in dealing with the challenges of life (or at least so can actually stand to be around them).
 Yet, if we ourselves grew up without being taught the skills of how to regulate our emotions effectively then we need to teach ourselves those skills in order to be able to pass them on to our kids.

 As parents we wonder what effect this is having on our children.
 What are they learning and picking up on from what they see the adults around them doing?
 Are they learning to hold grudges and be bitter and resentful towards others?
+Teaching our kids how to forgive (Download free forgiveness ebook), even if we need to learn it ourselves first, may save them a lot of problems later.
+They might even need it to forgive us!

 Parenting Styles: Conscious Parenting, Gentle Parenting, Authoritarian Parenting

-Then there’s the effect that we ourselves have on our kids, either as parents, or co parents.
+Then there’s the effect that we ourselves have on our kids, either as parents, or co-parents.
 We need to forgive ourselves for not being the perfect parent we would like to be.
 We may need to forgive our own parents for the less-than-perfect upbringing they gave us.
 This less-than-perfect upbringing can impinge on how we relate to our own kids.
 A single mother friend of mine recently exclaimed, “Oh no, I shouted and raged at my daughter this morning and I sounded just like my mother.
 That is exactly what I don’t want to do!”
-She remembers only too well the negative effect that her mother’s authoritarian and controlling parenting style had on her and wants to avoid doing the same with her own kids.
+She remembers only too well the negative effect that her mother’s overly authoritarian and controlling parenting style had on her and wants to avoid doing the same with her own kids.

-As parents we try to do our best, especially if we are working with “conscious parenting”, “gentle parenting” and we know only too well the importance of setting a good example.
+As parents we try to do our best, especially if we are working with “conscious parenting”, or “gentle parenting” styles.
+We know only too well the importance of setting a good example.
 You want to be patient with “little Johnny” and teach him how to handle strong emotions in a constructive way.
 But you have just blown your top at him when he moodily threw his toys all around the room for the third time this morning.
 All your carefully considered concerns about his child development stages are forgotten as you wonder if a trade-in is possible.

 All any of us can do is take responsibility for the feelings arising in us which caused us to react, forgive ourselves, apologize to the child, and move on.
 Does the idea of apologizing to your child fill you with horror?
 If so. consider this.
 If you model the ability to apologize to your child they may well at times apologize to you and be easier for you to get along with.

-Four Steps to Forgiveness imageSelf forgiveness is helpful to parents because if we tend to blame and shame ourselves for our own adult style upsets (which may not be all that different from childish “tantrums”), or the times when we just “lose it”, then we will be likely to blame and shame our kids for theirs.
-We need to break the cycle of blaming and shaming and in-still skills in how to be emotionally resilient within ourselves and in our children.
+Self forgiveness (see Self Forgiveness exercise in The Four Steps to Forgiveness) is very helpful because if we tend to blame and shame ourselves for our own adult style upsets (which may not be all that different from childish “tantrums”), or the times when we just “lose it”, then we will be likely to blame and shame our kids for theirs.
+We need to break the cycle of blaming and shaming and instil skills in how to be emotionally resilient within ourselves and in our children.
 Blame and shame, in the long-term, just tends to make people suppress emotions; when what is needed is the skills to resolve them in constructive ways.
-The ability to forgive can break multi generational patters of blame and shame.
+The ability to forgive can break multi-generational patters of blame and shame.

 Parents are Not God

 The general atmosphere in the home is bound to effect our emotional state.
 We might be a single parent who feels like we are really struggling to raise the kids, and possibly resentful about the ‘missing’ parent.
 Or the other parent may be physically present, but unwilling to participate in family life.
-We might have an ongoing struggles with the other parent or a tension-filled truce.
+We might have ongoing struggles with the other parent or a tension-filled truce.
 Such things can all too easily build up and make us slip into unconscious and reactive behaviour with our children.
 Leaning to forgive the other parent may well be an essential part of creating harmony in the home.
 However, that does not mean we have to put up with harmful behaviour.
-(See the Tough Forgiveness chapter in The Four Steps to Forgiveness).
+(See the Tough Forgiveness chapter in free ebook, The Four Steps to Forgiveness).

 We all learn that to be a good parent we need to stop stuffing down our own feelings of disappointment, frustration, anger and despair and learn to handle them consciously.
 That enables us have a bad day without needing to take it out on anyone.
 That way we become a better role model and teach our kids how to handle problems and mistakes by letting them see how we acknowledge and handle our own.